-If vertigo attacks associated with Meniere's disease are severe and debilitating and other treatments don't help, surgery may be an option.
-Procedures may include:
+If vertigo attacks associated with Meniere's disease are severe and debilitating and other treatments don't help, surgery might be an option.
+Procedures include:

-Endolymphatic sac procedures.
+Endolymphatic sac procedure.
 The endolymphatic sac plays a role in regulating inner ear fluid levels.
 These surgical procedures may alleviate vertigo by decreasing fluid production or increasing fluid absorption.

 In endolymphatic sac decompression, a small portion of bone is removed from over the endolymphatic sac.
 In some cases, this procedure is coupled with the placement of a shunt, a tube that drains excess fluid from your inner ear.

 - Vestibular nerve section.
 This procedure involves cutting the nerve that connects balance and movement sensors in your inner ear to the brain (vestibular nerve).
 This procedure usually corrects problems with vertigo while attempting to preserve hearing in the affected ear.
 It requires general anesthesia and an overnight hospital stay.